 In 2015, the White House released a comprehensive plan that identified critical actions for key Federal departments and agencies to take to combat the rise of antibiotic-resistant bacteria The National Action Plan to Prevent Health Care-Associated Infections: Road Map to Elimination opens in a new tab was a phased roadmap that started with acute care hospitals, then expanded to ambulatory and long-term care settings.
 The plan was developed by the interagency Task Force for Combating Antibiotic-Resistant Bacteria (CARB) in response to an earlier Executive Order opens in a new tab.

-The National Action Plan is organized around five goals for collaborative action by the U.S. Government, in partnership with foreign governments, individuals, and organizations aiming to strengthen healthcare, public health, veterinary medicine, agriculture, food safety, and research and manufacturing.
+The 2015 National Action Plan was organized around five goals for collaborative action by the U.S. government, in partnership with foreign governments, individuals and organizations aiming to strengthen healthcare, public health, veterinary medicine, agriculture, food safety, and research and manufacturing.
+Those goals were:

 Premier offers an array of data, technology and performance improvement tools, programs, and initiatives, to achieve the National Action Plan goals and help healthcare providers and organizations implement antimicrobial stewardship programs that strengthen surveillance, reduce inappropriate use and prevent the spread of resistant infections.
 These resources include:

-- Tracking and monitoring hospital quality, safety, utilization and cost data to target specific issues, including antimicrobial use, pinpoint opportunities for improvement and assess progress; and
+- Tracking and monitoring hospital quality, safety, utilization and cost data to target specific issues, including antimicrobial use, pinpoint opportunities for improvement and assess progress